ImperialCollegeLondon/pyrealm/docs/source/users/demography/carbon_allocation.md

 ```

 Again, with GPP profiles, the
-{meth}`~pyrealm.demography.StemAllocation.to_dataframe()` method stacks predictions
+{meth}`~pyrealm.demography.core.ToDataFrameMixin.to_dataframe()` method stacks
-into columns identified by pairings of cohort ID and DBH.
+predictions into columns identified by pairings of cohort ID and DBH.

 ```{code-cell} ipython3
 allocation_profile.to_dataframe().head(6)[["cohort_ids", "whole_crown_gpp", "npp"]]